Why Your Brain Is Literally Addicted to New Experiences (And Why That’s Actually Good for You)

 4. Say “yes” to one small thing

-Join a friend for an activity you’d usually decline, like a new cuisine or casual community event.
+Join a friend for an activity you’d usually decline, like a new cuisine or a casual community event.

 5. Start therapy with curiosity